 How to get into the Sydney Opera House without buying concert tickets

 The way to get into Sydney Opera House without buying concert tickets is to book a guided tour.
 However, you need to make sure you pick the RIGHT tour.
+This guide was updated in January 2026.

 Sydney Opera House: A working arts venue